-It’s such a strange set of events that is needed for this substance to find its way to a perfume bottle, if you think about it too hard your eyes will cross.
-How did Ambergris come to be one of the most coveted products in perfumery and it’s most pricey?
+It’s such a strange set of events needed for this substance to find its way to a perfume bottle, if you think about it too hard your eyes will cross.
+How did ambergris come to be one of the most coveted products in perfumery and it’s most pricey?
 Why was it the plague doctor’s best friend?
-Well, our story begins with a tummy ache:
+Well, our story begins with a tummy ache.

 A Sperm Whale’s tummy ache to be precise.
-See, occasionally indigestible matter gets into the Sperm Whale’s digestive track and causes irritation.
-This matter may be stones, exoskeletons of crustaceans, or the beak of its favorite foe, the Giant Squid.
+See, occasionally indigestible matter gets into the Sperm Whale’s digestive tract and causes irritation.
+This matter may be stones, exoskeletons of crustaceans, or the beak of its favourite foe, the Giant Squid.

-That’s right gentle readers while Ambergris is often described as being naturally expelled via vomiting, or even the blowhole, it is mostly defecated.
-Yes, the most expensive ingredient in scent for over 1000 years is whale poop, but that’s not the end of the story.
+That’s right gentle readers while ambergris is oft-described as being naturally expelled via vomiting, or even the blowhole, it is mostly defecated.
+Yes, the most expensive ingredient in scent for over 1000 years is whale poop, but that’s not the end of the story

-We may never have known the joy that is Ambergris if it didn’t float.
-The fresh, black, tar-like Ambergris bobs to the surface and is characterized by the Encyclopedia of Marine Mammals as, “having a strong marine fecal odor”.
+We may never have known the joy that is ambergris if it didn’t float.
+The fresh, black, tar-like ambergris bobs to the surface and is characterized by the Encyclopedia of Marine Mammals as, “having a strong marine faecal odour”.
 It might be more accurate to say that it smells like the Bog of Internal Stench, but few people will ever get to smell the fresh stuff.
 Ambergris spends years adrift at sea.
-White Ambergris (the most valuable kind) has been out on the waves for 20 to 30 years.
-If it doesn’t get eaten, broken to bits by sea currents, or get stuck in a trash gyre, it will slowly oxidize into a hard grayish-white substance with a milder fragrance.
+White ambergris (the most valuable kind) has been out on the waves for 20 to 30 years.
+If it doesn’t get eaten, broken to bits by sea currents, or get stuck in a trash gyre, it will slowly oxidize into a hard greyish-white substance with a milder fragrance.